DevJamGroup/Projects-List/Projects/2-Intermediate/FlashCards-App.md

 -   [ ] After the User goes through all the cards, a 'Results' page displays the tallies of correct and incorrect answers.
 -   [ ] User can click a 'Shuffle' button to re-randomize the "deck"
--   [ ] User can click a 'More Info' button to flip the flash card to see additional information.
-For example, detailed information about the subject of the question on the front of the card.

 ## Useful links and resources